-1 While this manuscript is undated, it is among a collection held together with three brads along the top.
-The first of these, "Dreams of a Christmas Shopper," can be definitely dated to December, 1916.
-The third, "The Significance of Labor Strikes From the Point of View of Evolution of Religion" from 1918.
+&lt;sup>1 While this manuscript is undated, it is among a collection held together with three brads along the top.
+The first of these, "Dreams of a Christmas Shopper," can be dated to December 1916.
+The third, "The Significance of Labor Strikes from the Point of View of Evolution of Religion" from 1918.
 So, perhaps it is reasonable to date this manuscript from the late 19teens.
+Also, Davis wrote extensively on the Bible in 1916, see his series The Origin and History of the Bible.

-2 Arthur Penrhyn Stanley (1815-1881) known as Dean Stanley, English Anglican priest and ecclesiastical historian.
+&lt;sup>2 Arthur Penrhyn Stanley (1815-1881) known as Dean Stanley, English Anglican priest and ecclesiastical historian.
 He was Dean of Westminster from 1864 until 1881.
 This quotation is from his book Thoughts that Breathe, published in Boston by D. Lothrop & Co., 1879.
 This exact quotation can be found in Cleland Boyd McAfee's The Greatest English Classic: A Study of the King James Version of the bible and its Influence on Life and Literature, New York: Harper and Brothers, 1912, p.
 131.

 Without being too exact in statement, we may say that the books of the Bible were produced within the period beginning a little earlier than 800 B.C., and ending not far from 150 A.D., or in other words within the range of a hundred [clearly, Davis meant a thousand] years.
 While this period covers the range of actual composition, yet they embody many old traditions and folk poems which had been handed down from an earlier age.
 The Book of Genesis is entirely of this sort, a collection of old myths, folk legends, and hero stories.
-Exodus is almost entirely legendary in character, but it preserves some old poems like the "Song of Moses" in the 15th Chapter and "The Song of Deborah" in Judges five, which is regarded as the oldest piece of literatute in the Old Testament, is another illustration.
+Exodus is almost entirely legendary in character, but it preserves some old poems like the "Song of Moses" in the 15th Chapter, and "The Song of Deborah" in Judges 5, which is regarded as the oldest piece of literature in the Old Testament, is another illustration.
 Besides these books of legendary and historical character, we have the prophecies, both the major and minor prophets in which the reformers of society and religion, at a white heat pitch, pour out their judgements upon society, and announce the doom of the nation and the judgement of God.
-Then we have the poetry, ranging in simple lyric poetry to the great Epic Drama of Job, which is regarded as one of the great literary creations of all history, ranking with Virgil's Aeneid, Dante's Inferno, and Milton's Paradise Lost and Goethe's Faust.
+Then we have the poetry, ranging in simple lyric poetry to the great epic drama of Job, which is regarded as one of the great literary creations of all history, ranking with Virgil's Aeneid, Dante's Inferno, and Milton's Paradise Lost and Goethe's Faust.